Surname Entry

 Earliest Known Regions and Historical Context

 Figueiredo is rooted in Portuguese topographic and locational naming traditions, where trees, fields, groves, estates, and settlements became surnames.
 It is not a patronymic surname.
+Rather than meaning "son of" a named father, it points toward place and landscape.

 The surname appears in Portuguese and later overseas records.
 A specific Figueiredo family should be anchored in its earliest confirmed parish, municipality, district, island, or overseas settlement.